Kodak Office Imaging

 On the left is a Kodak Starvue Reader Printer.
 On the right is a Starvue without the printer.
-See the empty space on the righ side?
+Notice the empty space on the right side.

 The Starvue had an optional Ektamate Printer.
-This was a very nice printer in that it used no toner or chemicals.
+This was a very nice printer.
+It used no toner or chemicals.
 The paper was expensive silver-based photographic paper but it was processed with only heat.
-The paper was on a roll in a light-tight box (because the paper was photographic paper and sensitive to light.)
+The paper was on a roll in a light-tight box.
+Because the paper was photographic paper it was sensitive to light.
 The paper was fed out of the box, cut, and positioned for imaging.
 After the Starvue projected its image on the paper for a timed exposure, the paper was fed into the processing drum.
 This drum was about 4 inches in diameter.
 It had an aluminum core and was coated with a white high temperature cloth-like pad.
 The drum was surrounded with heated, polished aluminum plates that actually contacted the drum surface.
 Using only friction, the paper was fed into the rotating drum where it was pressed into the drum pad by the heater plates.
 When the paper came out, it had a nicely readable image of the document on the film.
 This printer had a lot of plastic parts and it really sounded cheap when it ran, making clicks and clacks and boing sounds.
 But it actually ran better than anything previously manufactured.

 The temperature of the heater shoes needed to be accurately controlled or the image quality on the copy would vary.
-There were thermistors inside the shoes that fed an analog temperature controller which drove two triacs.
+There were thermistors inside the heater shoes.
+Those signals were fed to an analog temperature controller which operated two triacs.
 The controller IC sensed AC line zero crossings to switch the triacs on when the AC line voltage was zero.
 This reduced electromagnetic interference and reduced stress on the electrical components.

 Mrs. Janet Fuller sent me these items above: The Kodak Logo and the serial number plate from a Starvue Reader.
 She is an owner of an antiques/collectible business.
 While on a walk in Ft.
 Pierce, Florida she found a demolished Starvue in a makeshift dump.
 Very little of it was intact but she managed to retrieve these from the carcas.
 Thank you Janet for saving these and sending to me.
 Opening your letter was like opening a time capsule!